XOOMAR

 What problem does SkillWeaver solve in large AI tool libraries?

-A skill is a reusable tool specification described in structured natural language.
+In AI glossary terms, a skill is a reusable tool specification described in structured natural language.
 It tells the agent what the tool does and how it fits into a workflow.

 The hard part is matching messy user intent to the exact vocabulary of the skill library.
 A human may ask to “clean up the file.”
 The available skill may be documented as “csv-parser” or “etl-pipeline.”
 If the model decomposes the task too vaguely, retrieval misses.